adityaSomak/academic-kickstart/content/project/nlp.md

 date = "2016-02-24"

 # Project title.
-title = "Natural Language Processing"
+title = "Reasoning in NLP"

 # Project summary to display on homepage.
 summary = "We investigate how to evaluate, explain and enhance neural models under the lens of reasoning."